BDC Hamburger Icon

 Open row

-While there is no silver bullet to success, your organization can learn from both startups and large enterprises.
-You can take the agility of a startup and combine that with the organizational attributes of larger enterprises to help build your company.
-Let’s take a closer look at the elements you should focus on from startups and enterprises.
+While there is no silver bullet to success, your organization can learn from both small startups and large enterprises.
+You can combine the agility of a startup with the organizational attributes of larger companies to help build your business.
+Let’s take a closer look at what you can learn from both startups and enterprises.

 The importance of thinking like a startup